ameeraarfaa/card-game/README.md

      - Ensure that the number is 2 or greater, as the game requires at least two players
    - **Providing the Card Pack File**:
      - Place the card pack file in the res folder, located at the root of the project directory.
+     - In addition to the provided files, users may also add their own packs into the 'res' file.
      - When prompted, type the file name (e.g., pack.txt) and press Enter.

 ## Given Pack Files